github/rubocop-github/CONTRIBUTING.md

 ## What to contribute

-This repository, `rubocop-github` is part of a broader RuboCop ecosystem.
+This repository, `rubocop-github`, is part of a broader RuboCop ecosystem.

 If the Cop you would like to propose is **generally applicable outside of GitHub**: